tinkertanker/short-io-hoster/README.md

 1. The password is stored as a bcrypt hash, not in plain text
 2. The Short.io API key is stored server-side and never exposed to the client
 3. Server-side validation of all requests
+4. Leverages Netlify's serverless functions (which don't have spin-down time like Render's free tier)

 ## Usage